mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ##### Document Revisions and the Temporal Activator

 Whenever you write a new revision for `foos/1`, the data is really stored at `foos/1/temporalrevisions/1`.
-The `foos/1` is a virtual reference that means "get me the current data".
+The `foos/1` is a convention that means "get me the current data".
+It refers to a copy of whatever revision document is *effective now*.

-The Temporal Versioning bundle includes a server-side *Activator*, which is a background task responsible for making sure that the current revision is always accessible by its direct document key, by waiting for the appropriate time to copy the revision document back to the root document.
+The Temporal Versioning bundle includes a server-side *Activator*, which is a background task responsible for making sure that the current revision is always accessible by its direct document key, by waiting for the appropriate time to copy the revision document back to the current document.

 For example, I may have revision 1 effective at 1:00 and revision 2 effective at 4:00.
 It's now 3:00 so when I load `foos/1` I will get back the first revision.
 If I wait until 4:00 passes and load `foos/1` again, I'll get the second revision.
 If I examine the database, I'll actually find three copies of the data.
 In addition to `foos/1`, there will be `foos/1/temporalrevisions/1` and `foos/1/temporalrevisions/2`.  `foos/1` is always a current copy.